Water cycle: Land cover and land use changes

 Human activities can alter the water cycle at the local or regional level.
 This happens due to changes in land use and land cover.
 Such changes affect "precipitation, evaporation, flooding, groundwater, and the availability of freshwater for a variety of uses".

 Examples of common land use changes include urbanization, agricultural expansion, and deforestation.
 These changes can increase soil compaction and impervious surface cover which decrease the infiltration capacity of soils and result in greater surface runoff rates.
-Deforestation has local and regional effects; at the local level it reduces soil moisture, evaporation, rainfall, and snowfall; at the regional level it can cause temperature changes that affect that affect rainfall patterns.
+Deforestation has local and regional effects; at the local level it reduces soil moisture, evaporation, rainfall, and snowfall; at the regional level it can cause temperature changes that affect rainfall patterns.

 Water management structures such as dams, stormwater drains, and sewage pipes can also alter local hydrologic conditions.
 Dams can alter natural flow rates, decrease water quality, and lead to a loss of habitat for aquatic species.
 Stormwater drains function to decrease runoff rates, regulate flow rates, and increase groundwater recharge.
 Leakage from sewage pipes may artificially contribute to groundwater recharge, resulting in higher stream baseflow conditions and groundwater contamination.
 Groundwater depletion, however, remains an ongoing concern as groundwater is being pumped at unsustainable rates to meet municipal, industrial, and agricultural water demands.